Suspect charged with Audrii Cunningham’s murder after body found in river

 She was allegedly heading for her school bus stop, but school officials told police that she was never picked up and that she never arrived at school.

-Investigators believe he was a friend of Cunningham’s father, and was allowed to live in a trailer behind the house where Cunningham lived with her father, grandparents, and other family.
+Investigators believe he was a friend of Audrii’s father, and was allowed to live in a trailer behind the house where Cunningham lived with her father, grandparents, and other family.

-At a press conference on Tuesday, Polk County Sheriff Byron Lyons said that in the past, McDougal had taken Cunningham to the bus stop or would take her to school if she missed the bus.
+At a press conference on Tuesday, Polk County Sheriff Byron Lyons said that in the past, Mr McDougal had taken Audrii to the bus stop or would take her to school if she missed the bus.

-He added that McDougal had admitted to leaving the house with Cunningham the morning she disappeared but would not tell investigators what happened next.
+He added that Mr McDougal had admitted to leaving the house with Audrii the morning she disappeared but would not tell investigators what happened next.

-Following Cunningham’s disappearance, the 42-year-old allegedly agreed to take investigators to several locations, including the Livingston Dam, where investigators discovered what they believe to be the girl’s backpack.
+Following Audrii’s disappearance, the 42-year-old allegedly agreed to take investigators to several locations, including the Livingston Dam, where investigators discovered what they believe to be the girl’s backpack.

-However, police now believe they have “enough evidence” to connect McDougal to Cunningham’s disappearance, according to sheriff Lyons.
+However, police now believe they have “enough evidence” to connect him to Audrii’s disappearance, according to Sheriff Lyons.

-During the press conference, the sheriff did not disclose the condition of the 11-year-old’s body, but revealed that officials had the Trinity River Authority lower water levels in order to find her body.
+During the press conference, the sheriff said that officials had the Trinity River Authority lower water levels in order to find the 11-year-old’s body.

-Authorities said her body is with the medical examiner’s office to determine her cause of death.
+Authorities said Audrii’s body is with the medical examiner’s office to determine her cause of death.